ethereum/go-ethereum/docs/_rpc/ns-debug.md

 ### debug_traceCall

 The `debug_traceCall` method lets you run an `eth_call` within the context of the given block execution using the final state of parent block as the base.
 The first argument (just as in `eth_call`) is a [transaction object](/docs/rpc/objects#transaction-call-object).
 The block can be specified either by hash or by number as the second argument.
-A tracer can be specified as a third argument, similar to `debug_traceTransaction`.
-It returns the same output as `debug_traceTransaction`.
+The trace can be configured similar to `debug_traceTransaction`, see [TraceConfig](#traceconfig).
+The method returns the same output as `debug_traceTransaction`.

 | Client  | Method invocation                                                                                                           |
 | :-----: | --------------------------------------------------------------------------------------------------------------------------- |